 Fight within your minions for the early game.
 If your minions are outnumbered, wait till you can change that.
 If your minions outnumber the opponent, trade one auto and Valor or walk into your creeps.
 Then if they walk into your creeps auto -> Q auto kite back -> auto Ki Burst kite back and then auto -> Broken Wings -> auto and then it's likely that you'll be able to finish the kill with your auto third q auto.
-If you've taken ignite make sure to get it in 5 seconds before your target will die.
-Using health potions after the first source of damage is crucial as well.
+Never do this strategy if you're down in levels, it's likely in that case that you will lose the fight regardless of the creep advantage.
 In this scenario, the opponent is going to be forced to take quite a bit of creep damage on top of all of your damage.
-That's what makes this work so well.

 2. Enemy Jungle Camps

 Camps aren't as worthwhile as they used to be for laners, but a red buff is always worth it.
 Also if you're in a position to proxy where leaving lane will not cost you anything, that's always a good option for what to do.
 Another great option is herald.
 Killing herald now gives you 300g and a chunk of xp if you do it alone.
 It is better to do it with your jungler for the added safety and likelihood of finishing it, but in some circumstances if their jg comes you just kill them.

 3. Enemy Jungler

 If you can also kill the enemy jungler or at least force them to back without taking too much risk yourself.
 If you succeed, suddenly you've impacted the entire map, not just your 'island'.